MAIN

 table wines for local consumption.

-The best wines
+The very best red an white wines

-produced in Burgundy come from grapes grown in Grand Cru vineyards
+produced come from grapes grown in Burgundy's Grand Cru vineyards.
+These top quality areas

 are found in Chablis and the Côte d'Or.
 There, and in the